cagoi-networks/screenshoter-client-php/README.md

 Classes for log work process.
 You can define new logger for your own purposes.
 Cagoi\Screenshots\Logger\FileLogger - log in file

 ###"Params" directory
-Classes in this directory helps prepare request parameters.
+Classes in this directory helps prepare request parameters:

-**Cagoi\Screenshots\Params\GetParams** - helps with parameters for get screenshot request.
+**Cagoi\Screenshots\Params\GetParams** - helps with parameters for get screenshot request

 **Cagoi\Screenshots\Params\MakeParams** - helps with parameters for make screenshot request